stelzinga/MF/MGT_80.Tools.md

 @@@
 _________________________________________
 ## Listening
-LIstening is part of communication.
-Good listening means understanding the purpose of the converstation.
+Listening is part of communication.
+Good listening means understanding the purpose of the conversation.
 A conversational goal is composed of needs of the listener the needs of the speaker and the needs of the Venture.
 Not all aspects are present in each conversation.

 There are four distinctive listening styles and Managers need to be able to differentiate between them:
 - Analytical Listening: aims to analyse a problem from a neutral starting point.
 - Relational Listening: aims to build a connection and understand the emotions underlying a message.
 - Critical Listener: aims to judge both content of the conversation and reliability of the speaker.
-- Task-focussed Listener: shares a conversation towards an efficient transfer of important information.
+- Task-focused Listener: shares a conversation towards an efficient transfer of important information.

 Five paths to improving listening:
-1. Establish the conversational goal: are you asking for a conversation, has the speaker explicilty said they want to have a word, or that they have a concern or idea?
+1. Establish the conversational goal: are you asking for a conversation, has the speaker explicitly said they want to have a word, or that they have a concern or idea?
 Is there a company directive or policy that comes into play?
 Does the speaker know what they want to get out of the conversation.

 2. Recognise how you listen normally: pay attention to what you normally do versus and how that would intervene or reinforce the conversational goal.

 3. Be mindful of whom the focus of attention: in simple words do not interject too casually with personal stories even if well intended.
-This is particularly important if the goal is to aleviate concerns of the speaker.
+This is particularly important if the goal is to alleviate concerns of the speaker.

 4. Adapt listening style to achieve the conversational goal.

 5. Ask yourself if the conversational goal was addressed?
 This is even more relevant if the speaker does not know what to get out of the conversation.

 Sources:
 - Hardvard Business Review, Whats-Your-Listening-Style (2015)
 - Harvard Business Review, Mindful Listening (2022)
 _________________________________________
 ## PSS Toolkit
 The following is from "The Fearless Organisation" by Amy Admonson.
-There are three steps for Managers to work on continuously to create a Psychological Safe Space (PSS).
+There are three steps for Managers to work on to continuouslycreate a Psychological Safe Space (PSS).
 When *Manager* is used it can be any Leader not necessarily a hierarchical Manager, although they often are in the best position.

-### 1. Setting the Stage
+1. Setting the Stage
 The purpose of this step is to create *shared expected Results and meaning*.
 It reinforces the understanding that although it may considered a *Risk* to speak up about *failures*, including ones own, but that Speaking up is effectively aiding the Venture to *learn* and thus improve.
 Note: the book has a strong focus on actual failures.
 It is assumed here that failures include actual failures but also weaknesses that could lead to future failure.

-#### Frame the Work
+Frame the Work
 Framing work consist of setting expectation w/r to failure, uncertainty and interdependence to clarify the *need* to speaking up.
 Staff needs to understand that *learning from failure* is key to continuous improvements even if speaking up feels like a Risk to themselves.
 Failure requires definition:
 - *Preventable Failure* (Processes deviation): deviations from known Processes producing unwanted Results.
 Caused by Behavior, Skill or Attention Deficiencies.
 - *Complex Failure* (System Breakdown): unique and novel combinations of events and actions that yield unwanted Results.
 Caused by complexity, variability, and novel factors imposed on familiar Processes and Environment.
 - *Intelligent Failure* (Unsuccessful trial): Novel forays into new Services leading to unwanted Results.
 Caused by uncertainty, experimentation and explicit Risk taking.

-#### Frame the Roles
+Frame the Roles
 Review the role of Managers: they *do not* know the answers to all questions, but can set direction, ask for input and clarifications and can thus create the conditions for continuous improvement with the contribution of Staff.
 Review the role of the Staff:  they *do* have insight,  answers, concerns and relevant questions and by voicing those, improvements are possible.

-#### Emphasise Purpose
+Emphasise Purpose
 Make sure everyone understands why speaking up is important.
 Rephrase and emphasise purpose w/r to the mission of the Venture.

-### 2. Inviting Participation
+2. Inviting Participation
 This step assures Staff effectively contribute by speaking up about failures and thus participate in growth, by providing *input*.
 It has the following characteristics:

-#### Demonstrate Situational Humility
+Demonstrate Situational Humility
 Managers need to constantly display the fact they do not know all and that they can, and do, rely, on Staff on the ground to help make changes.
 This should not be confused with lack of confidence.
 In effect, Managers should be able to be confident in their lack of knowledge, and more so, they should be inclusive of all Staff when approaching for answers to questions the Manager or Staff may have.

-#### Practice Inquiry
+Practice Inquiry
 Learn the art of *Inquiry*: *purposeful probing to learn more about issues, situations, or person(s)*.
 This requires a Skill to cultivate genuine interest in Staff's responses.
 This is harder than it sounds due to a cognitive bias called *naive realism* (stronger with high achievers!) that gives the idea that one *is* seeing a reality, rather than a *subjective view* of the actual reality.
 Inquiry requires asking *powerful questions* which have the following properties:
 - You don't know the answer
 - Ask questions that do not limit answer to Yes/No